 - Improving Assets’ Sustainability.
 Adding BESS to a gas-fired generating asset can play a role in addressing sustainability challenges facing infrastructure owners.
 Integrated BESS is an effective way to offset and reduce overall emission rates at the existing gas-fired plants.
 Such investments will reduce future pressures to decommission and avoid near- or mid-term scenarios where gas facilities become stranded assets.

-- Bonus Reason: Speed to Market.
+Bonus Reason: Speed to Market.
 One of the great advantages with BESS is that it can be deployed quickly delivering immediate impact.
+The quick deployment of BESS is critical to mitigate fuel supply disruptions or grid planning problems.
 There is limited BESS in operation in the region today, but the hybrid solution, BESS added to existing generation, has been proven from demonstration projects to full deployment at a number of facilities in the United States, Germany, and other markets.
 Megawatt (MW) scale deployment of BESS is known to be achieved in less than 100 days from contractual agreement to commissioning.